ircnelson/enjoy.cqrs/README.md

 The sample inside this project is based on the same problem of http://cqrs.nu/tutorial.

-The implementation is not complete, e.g. need to implement the abstraction for integration with Message Bus, Snapshotting...
+The implementation is not complete, e.g. need to implement the abstraction for Snapshotting...

 Any suggestion is welcome.